LFL-Lab/SQuADDS/.github/ISSUE_TEMPLATE/GENERAL_ISSUE.md

 ---
-name: General Issue
+name: "\U+1F4CB General Issue"
 about: Report any other issue not covered by specific templates
 title: '[ISSUE] '
-labels: question, help wanted
+labels: question, help-wanted
 assignees: ''
 ---